Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 5. Culloden Shores

 Culloden Shores is a beautiful, close-knit-old-Montauk-feel neighborhood.
 This area boasts some of the oldest homes in town!
 Many of them are renovated bungalows or just completely rebuilt.
 Just as beautiful as this quaint neighborhood is the beach at Culloden Shores.
-The calm waters of the bay, the soft sand, waving beachgrass and flowering shrubs will bring peace to your day.
+The calm waters of the bay, the soft sand, waving beachgrass, and flowering shrubs will bring peace to your day.

-Culloden Shores is named for the HMS Culloden, a British Ship, ran aground while pursuing a French frigate back in 1781.
+Culloden Shores is named for the HMS Culloden, a British Ship, that ran aground while pursuing a French frigate back in 1781.
 There is even a marker on the beach so that SCUBA divers can go exploring the wreckage.

 Now, you do need to be a resident or renter to use the beach which is why this is a very popular Montauk vacation rental area–but it will be much less crowded than the public beaches.